michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 ## Matthew 15

-1. THEN came to Jeshu Pharishee and Sophree,Scribes. who were from Urishlem, saying,
+1. THEN came to Jeshu Pharishee and Sophree,

 2. Why do thy disciples transgress the tradition of the elders, and wash not their hands when they eat bread?